Simply select the subject category that best fits your question or search by keyword below.

 Credits are not combinable across brands*; however as members move up in tier, the membership level will be automatically upgraded across all enrolled programs.
 If you are currently a member of both Captain's Club and Crown & Anchor programs, you will automatically receive benefits based on your highest membership level between the two.
 The benefits of the two programs will stay independent, and the number of sailings a member accrues on each brand will not be combined.
 You will earn the tier credit for the brand you are sailing as long as you are a member of that brand's loyalty program.

-If you are a Captain's Club member but not a member of the Crown & Anchor Society, and plan on sailing with Royal Caribbean, or you are a Crown & Anchor member but not a Captain's Club member and plan on sailing with Celebrity Cruises, please call the Loyalty Desk at 1-800-760-0654 if within the U.S. or contact your International Office or Representative if outside the U.S. to enroll in the equivalent tier.
+If you are a Captain's Club member but not a member of the Crown & Anchor Society, and plan on sailing with Royal Caribbean, or you are a Crown & Anchor member but not a Captain's Club member and plan on sailing with Celebrity Cruises, please call the Celebrity Guest Relations at 1-800-760-0654 if within the U.S. or contact your International Office or Representative if outside the U.S. to enroll in the equivalent tier.

 Also, please remember to provide your membership number when booking a Celebrity cruise to ensure you receive your membership credits and benefits while sailing.